helrond/clbsj.org/_event_series/lenten-detox.md

 People of all faiths and backgrounds are welcome to participate.
 We will gather each Tuesday during Lent at 4:30 Pacific Time / 7:30 Eastern Time via Zoom.
 Register for each session separately at the links below.
 You can also access archives of past years' sessions below.

-Many thanks to those who provided advisement to the 2023 Lenten Bible Detox Series:
+Many thanks to those who provided advisement to the 2023 Lenten Bible Detox Series: Ched Myers, Dong Hyeon Jeong, Hugh Page, Jennifer Henry, Laurel Dykstra, Mitzi Smith, Rick Ufford-Chase, Sr. Sharifa Meytung
-- Ched Myers
-- Dong Hyeon Jeong
-- Hugh Page
-- Jennifer Henry
-- Laurel Dykstra
-- Mitzi Smith
-- Rick Ufford-Chase
-- Sharifa Meytung